jenniferchen11/FridgeSpace/README.md

 We learned how to work together in a group with a limited time frame to produce a really cool project.
 We also learned some new languages and were are able to develop our __CS skills__!

 ## What's next for FridgeSpace 🤷‍♀️
 We'd love to take any feedback and hear from you!
-We hope to expand FridgeSpace with greater complexity, and potentially integrate **AI/ML** to aid in the user experience for future users.
+We hope to expand FridgeSpace with greater complexity, and potentially integrate **Firebase** as a backend database to store user preferences.

 ---